kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Establish that textColor `undefined` means to use the default dialogue font.
-Update all dialogues to leverage this.
 - Character spec generation has gotten messy and voluminous.
 Move it its own script file and make it easier to read.
   - It should also have a constructor so it's not a global function
 - Can I eliminate any more variables from the textbox object?